zezhong-zhang/EMST/README.md

 # Electron Microscopy Simulation Tutorial (EMST)

-This is a repository that holds a series of tutorials for theoritical and practical aspect of electron microscopy simulations, aiming to support young researchers in electron microscopy.
+This is a repository that holds a series of tutorials for theoretical and practical aspects of electron microscopy simulation, aiming to support young researchers in electron microscopy.
 ## Software

 MULTEM: https://github.com/Ivanlh20/MULTEM